Andbeav/container-torrent-leecher/README.md

 # Installation

-You can either build from the Dockerfile or load the prebuilt image from the [releases page](https://github.com/Andbeav/container-torrent-leecher/releases).
+You can either build from the Dockerfile or pull the prebuilt image.
 I most likely won't push to docker hub.

 ## Building from Dockerfile